Sifflet Native App for Snowflake (private preview)

 2. Grant privileges to databases to be discovered and monitored

 You will need to give access to the Snowflake Native App to the resources you want to monitor through Sifflet.
-First, run the following queries to give access to the warehouse:
+Run the following queries for every schema you want to see in Sifflet:

--- Set the values for role name and warehouse name variables
+-- Set the value for native app name

 set native_app_name = 'SIFFLET_NATIVE_APP_CHANGE_ME'; -- VALUE TO REPLACE with the name you used when installing the Snowflake native app